B3CKDOOR/Discord-LiveBot/README.md

 <img src='https://i.imgur.com/PGInuit.png' style='border-radius: 10px;'>

 ### Profile card.
 The profile card is able to tell you the username, the avatar image, the discriminator, and something discord does not have.
-The profile card will tell you if the account you are signed into is a bot or a user.
+The profile card will tell you of the account you are signed into.
 This can be handy if you are not quite sure. <br>
 <img src='https://i.imgur.com/CXWnkQl.png' style='border-radius: 10px;'>
 <img src='https://i.imgur.com/EZH16A7.png' style='border-radius: 10px;'>